 Carol Kowalski, RN, MSN, CADAC

-Carol Kowalski is the Site Director for High Point’s Meadowbrook Campus, a 184 bed in-patient addictions treatment center in Brockton for men, women and adolescents.
+Carol Kowalski is the Site Director for High Point’s Meadowbrook Campus, a 184 bed in-patient addiction treatment center in Brockton serving men, women and adolescents.
 She is a Certified Addictions Registered Nurse (CARN) and has worked in the field of addictions for over thirty years.
-She is currently a committee member of the Board of Registration in Nursing’s Substance Abuse Rehabilitation Program which monitors nurses in their recovery.
+She is currently a committee member of the Board of Registration in Nursing’s Substance Abuse Rehabilitation Program, which monitors nurses in their recovery.
 She is also a member of the International Nurses Society on Addictions and the Brockton Mayor Opioid Overdose Prevention Coalition.

-Lori Long is the Director of Community Relations at North Shore Medical Center in Salem, MA.
-In this role, which she has held for 13 years, Ms. Long oversees the Medical Center’s community benefit programming, and has been instrumental in assuring that substance abuse is one of the priorities addressed.
-When a community health needs assessment identified that family support for parents of young opiate addicts was one of the critical needs on the North Shore, she led the process of bringing Learn To Cope to Salem.
+Lori Long is the Director of Community Relations at North Shore Medical Center in Salem, MA, where she oversees the Medical Center’s Community Benefit Programming.
+In this role she has been instrumental in assuring that substance abuse remains a top priority.
+When a community health needs assessment identified family support for parents of young opiate addicts was a critical need on the North Shore, she led the charge to bring Learn To Cope to Salem.

 Marguerite Egan Roberts, RNC, MS, NP

-Marguerite Roberts is Director of the Family Resource Center in Behavioral Health at the MassGeneral for Children at North Shore Medical Center in Salem.
-She co-founded the Pediatric Behavioral Health Resource Center in 2003, for families and professionals, and helped to establish the North Shore chapter of Learn to Cope in 2007.
-Ms. Roberts coordinates that weekly group for parents.
+Marguerite Roberts is Director of the Family Resource Center in Behavioral Health at the MassGeneral for Children’s Hospital at North Shore Medical Center in Salem.
+She co-founded the Pediatric Behavioral Health Resource Center in 2003 for families and professionals, and helped to establish the North Shore Chapter of Learn to Cope in 2007.

-She has been Member of Clinical Advisory Board at MassGeneral for Children at NSMC, the American Academy of Nurse Practitioners, Board Member of the National Alliance on Mental Illness, Greater North Shore, a Pediatric Health representative for Danvers CARES; and served on the drug prevention coalition, the Lynn Overdose Prevention Committee, and the Hamilton-Wenham Drug Prevention Coalition.
+She has been a Member of the Clinical Advisory Board at MassGeneral for Children at NSMC, the American Academy of Nurse Practitioners, Board Member of the National Alliance on Mental Illness – Greater North Shore, a Pediatric Health representative for Danvers CARES; and has served on the drug prevention coalition, the Lynn Overdose Prevention Committee, and the Hamilton-Wenham Drug Prevention Coalition.

-Diane Hickey possesses a vast amount of experience working with addiction, and her passion for helping those suffering is innate. her journey towards this point began in the early 1980s when she and her former husband moved to Florida to find recovery.
-However, it wasn’t easy for her husband who had early bouts with relapse; thus she began attending Alanon.
-There, Diane learned that addiction was an inherited disease, recognizing the obstacles that arise when caring for someone who struggles with a substance abuse disorder.
+Diane Hickey possesses a vast amount of experience working with addiction, and her passion for helping those suffering is innate. her journey began in the early 1980’s when she and her former husband moved to Florida to find recovery.
+However, it wasn’t easy for her husband who had early bouts with relapse, thus she began attending Alanon.
+It was there that Diane learned that addiction was an inherited disease, recognizing the obstacles that arise when caring for someone who struggles with a substance abuse disorder.

-Diane now has over 32 years experience working with all stages of families in crisis as well as with adults dealing with co-occurring and substance abuse disorders.
-She has an extensive background with regard to this field, having worked with men and women in detox, drug and alcohol treatment, outpatient treatment, aftercare, sober living, and recovery.
-Most recently, Diane has worked at Cornerstone Recovery Center in financial, facilities, and operational matters.
+Diane now has over 32 years experience working families in all stages of crisis, as well as with adults dealing with co-occurring and substance abuse disorders.
+Her extensive background includes work with men and women in detox, drug and alcohol treatment, outpatient treatment, aftercare, sober living, and recovery.
 She knows first-hand what it takes to build and operate an effective drug addiction treatment center, and continues to use her own understanding of the disease of addiction to help others.
 Diane currently works at Cornerstone Recovery Center in as the Chief Operating Officer.